 Bryan Dove, CEO, Skyscanner, said: “Global travel is a modern-day gift, bringing together cultures and communities across our planet.
 As such, we have an obligation to preserve our world for future generations to explore and enjoy – but to do this we need to act now as change won’t happen overnight.
 As the biggest players in the travel industry, we have a responsibility to use our collective scale to lead this change.”

 Stephen Kaufer, President & CEO, TripAdvisor, said: “We all have a responsibility to try and protect our precious planet and communities for generations to come.
 I truly believe more can be achieved by joining together than going alone, which is why we’re excited to be part of Travalyst as we collectively seek out ways to make a positive impact on the future of travel.”

 Al Kelly, Chairman and CEO, Visa, said: “Enabling global travel and commerce through digital payments is one of many ways Visa connects and empowers individuals, businesses and economies every day.
 We are dedicated to doing so in a way that supports our commitment to sustainability.
 We are proud to be part of this initiative to support long-term economic growth through tourism.”

 Consumer trends show an increasing demand for a positive impact

-- Over the last 12 months, 10 million travellers using Skyscanner selected the lowest CO2 emission flight option.
+- Over the last 12 months, 10 million travelers using Skyscanner selected the lowest CO2 emission flight option.